KDE/clazy/README.md

 - Windows: fatal error LNK1112: module machine type ‘X86’ conflicts with target machine type ‘x64’ If you're building in 32-bit, open clazy-cl.bat and insert a -m32 argument.
   Should read: %~dp0\clang\clang.exe –driver-mode=cl -m32 (...)

-# Qt4 compatibility mode

-When running on codebases that must still compile with Qt4, you can pass `--qt4compat` (a convenience option equivalent to passing `-Xclang -plugin-arg-clazy -Xclang qt4-compat`) to disable checks that only make sense with Qt5.

-For example, to build a CMake project with Qt4 compatibility use:
- `CXX="clazy --qt4compat"; cmake .`
-and rebuild.

 # Reducing warning noise